My Cholesterol Jumped 32 Points in a Year. Nobody Told Me Why Until I Found a 2024 Penn State Trial.

 The body has not one, but two ways to make nitric oxide.

 And then, somewhere between a woman’s late forties and her mid-fifties, the ovaries stop producing estrogen.
+The fuel runs out. eNOS slows down.
+The primary nitric oxide pathway dims.

 But there is a second pathway.
 And it does not depend on estrogen.